 Insight #1: People working at the middle levels of organization report the strongest evidence of impact.

-After working with us, mid- and senior- level practitioners report the most positive change in their perceptions about how data can support their work, when compared to support staff.
-This might be because mid-level and management positions are more empowered in their jobs to make decisions from data.
-However, there isn’t much difference between role types when evaluating the improvement in data literacy skills; all three categories report a similar level of improvement.
+After working with us, mid-level practitioners report the most positive change in their perceptions about how data can support their work, when compared to senior and support staff.
+This might be because mid-level positions are those who are both hands-on with data while having some visibility into decision-making within their organization.

 (Use the arrows to navigate through four different metrics.
 The first three are about perceived value of data, while the last is about data literacy.)